 This website is meant to help (myself, mostly) keep track of a peripatetic global career and life.
 To have a place I can point to for those interested in my published writing, and to help those interested in requesting me to speak at their institutions understand where and what I’ve spoken about before.

-The seeds of Amani Institute were cultivated while Roshan worked at Ashoka: Innovators for the Public, the global pioneer of social entrepreneurship, for almost a decade.
-Starting by co-launching Ashoka’s Youth Venture program in India, Roshan has gone on to help create or manage several other initiatives to help the world’s leading social entrepreneurs, including the Ashoka Peace initiative, the Ashoka Globalizer, Ashoka’s Fellow Security program, Senior Fellows program, and organizational expansion to Japan.
+The seeds of Amani Institute were cultivated while I worked at Ashoka: Innovators for the Public, the global pioneer of social entrepreneurship, for almost a decade.
+Starting by co-launching Ashoka’s Youth Venture program in India, I helped create or manage several other initiatives to help the world’s leading social entrepreneurs, including the Ashoka Peace initiative, the Ashoka Globalizer, Ashoka’s Fellow Security program, Senior Fellows program, and organizational expansion to Japan.

-Roshan graduated with a BA in International Relations from Davidson College and a Master’s in Public Policy (with a certificate in disaster response) from the Harvard Kennedy School, and a certificate in Creative Leadership as one of the founding participants of The Amsterdam School for Creative Leadership.
-During his studies, he also spent a semester as an exchange student at the University of New South Wales in Sydney, Australia as well as summers volunteering in development organizations in Tanzania and Colombia, and as a journalist in Mumbai, India.
-He has thus studied or worked in every continent apart from Antarctica.
+I graduated with a BA in International Relations from Davidson College, a Master’s in Public Policy (with a certificate in disaster response) from the Harvard Kennedy School, and a certificate in Creative Leadership as one of the founding participants of The Amsterdam School for Creative Leadership.
+During my studies, I also spent a semester as an exchange student at the University of New South Wales in Sydney, Australia as well as summers volunteering in development organizations in Tanzania and Colombia, and as a journalist in Mumbai.
+I have thus studied or worked in every continent apart from Antarctica.

-At Harvard, he trained with Dr. Marshall Ganz in the storytelling techniques that went on to transform the Barack Obama Presidential Campaign in 2008, and since then he has been conducting “storytelling for social change” workshops with leading non-profits and universities.
-Along with Dr. Ganz, he co-created a new course on negotiating narrative conflict called Public Narrative: Conflict, Continuity, Change.
-He also helped teach two courses on social entrepreneurship, including a social enterprise incubator where he guided five start-up ventures through the development of their business plans.
+At Harvard, I trained with Dr. Marshall Ganz in the storytelling techniques that went on to transform the Barack Obama Presidential Campaign in 2008, and since then I’ve been conducting “storytelling for social change” workshops with leading non-profits and universities.
+Along with Dr. Ganz, I co-created a new course on negotiating narrative conflict called Public Narrative: Conflict, Continuity, Change.
+I also helped teach two courses on social entrepreneurship, including a social enterprise incubator where I guided five start-up ventures through the development of their business plans.

-Roshan’s writing has also been featured in a number of publications, ranging from books (the Dream of a Nation anthology) and academic journals (Innovations, Stanford Social Innovation Review, The Kennedy School Review) to newspapers (The Times of India, Business Standard, The Hindu, Rediff.com), magazines and websites (Forbes.com, CSRWire, Changemakers.com, India Today, Outlook Traveller, Travel Mag).
-He currently blogs actively for The Amani Institute blog on the future of higher education ands trends in the workforce.
+My writing has also been featured in a number of publications, ranging from books (the Dream of a Nation anthology) and academic journals (Innovations, Stanford Social Innovation Review, The Kennedy School Review) to newspapers (The Times of India, Business Standard, The Hindu, Rediff.com), magazines and websites (Forbes.com, CSRWire, Changemakers.com, India Today, Outlook Traveller, Travel Mag).

-Roshan juggles passions for social innovation in difficult parts of the world, travel, cricket, and the search for good writing.
+I firmly believe that as more and more people commit to working with purpose, we will solve our social problems, improve how business is done, and lead fulfilling lives.
+Generally, I’m juggling passions for social innovation in difficult parts of the world, travel, cricket, and books.
 Every now and then, several of these passions come together in unexpected ways and in those moments – life seems to be complete.